Let’s look at the key reasons that are pushing Synaptics Incorporated (SYNA) to new highs - News Daemon

 Synaptics Incorporated (NASDAQ: SYNA) Trading Performance Indicators

-Synaptics Incorporated (SYNA) is currently performing well based on its current performance indicators.
-A quick ratio of 3.80 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.81.
-Likewise, its price to free cash flow for the trailing twelve months is 6.46.
+Take a look at Synaptics Incorporated’s (SYNA) current performance indicators.
+Last quarter, stock had a quick ratio of 4.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.93.
+Likewise, its price to free cash flow for the trailing twelve months is 8.62.

 Technical Analysis of Synaptics Incorporated (SYNA)

-Looking closely at Synaptics Incorporated (NASDAQ: SYNA), its last 5-days average volume was 1.32 million, which is a jump from its year-to-date volume of 0.52 million.
-As of the previous 9 days, the stock’s Stochastic %D was 35.19%.
-Additionally, its Average True Range was 4.13.
+Compared to the last year’s volume of 0.53 million, its volume of 0.62 million showed improvement in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 51.64%.
+Additionally, its Average True Range was 3.72.

-At the time of writing, stock’s 50-day Moving Average is $101.34, while its 200-day Moving Average is $108.57.
-However, in the short run, Synaptics Incorporated’s stock first resistance to watch stands at $76.86.
-Second resistance stands at $77.96.
-The third major resistance level sits at $78.91.
-If the price goes on to break the first support level at $74.81, it is likely to go to the next support level at $73.86.
-Now, if the price goes above the second support level, the third support stands at $72.76.
+At the time of writing, stock’s 50-day Moving Average is $97.16, while its 200-day Moving Average is $106.98.
+Nevertheless, the first resistance level for the watch stands at $78.34 in the near term.
+At $79.52, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $81.08.
+If the price goes on to break the first support level at $75.60, it is likely to go to the next support level at $74.04.
+Now, if the price goes above the second support level, the third support stands at $72.86.

 Synaptics Incorporated (NASDAQ: SYNA) Key Stats